-MATTHEW PARKER is the SCAD for both the Center and Economics.
-In his role as SCAD he serves as the first point of contact for all things technology related.
+MATTHEW PARKER was the SCAD for both the Center and Economics until his promotion as Director of Information Technology at SPIA.

 KELSEY RICHARDSON is the Center Administrator & Events Coordinator for the Bendheim Center for Finance.
 In her role, she assists with student, faculty and staff administrative requirements as well as coordinates Civitas Seminars, Ph.D.
 Workshops and other events that the Center holds.